wteklabs/acs-cli/README.md

+# RETIRED

+Almost all of the useful features of this tool have now been incorporated into the new Azure CLI.
+This project is no longer maintained.

+## Original README

 This project provides a convenience CLI for creating, testing and working with ACS clusters.
 It's a work in progress and we welcome contributions via the [project issue tracker](https://github.com/rgardler/acs-cli/issues).